 Overall, RCN is an excellent provider that offers incredible speeds in most of their service areas at very competitive prices.

-Their TV service, while not as comprehensive as TV-focused providers like Verizon, still has a large amount of channels and features, and comes at a steep discount with TV and internet bundles.
-The lack of data caps makes it very streaming-friendly for those of us who prefer to catch TV through Netflix and Hulu.
+Their TV service, while not as comprehensive as TV-focused providers like Verizon, still has a large number of channels and features, and comes at a steep discount with TV and internet bundles.
+The lack of data caps makes it very streaming-friendly for those of us who prefer to use Netflix and Hulu.

 With no lengthy contracts and a 30 day Money Back Guarantee, RCN can be a refreshing change from the cold, impersonal cable providers you might have tried before.